yqbear/dirlisting/README.md

 ### File format

 The input file is a [yaml](https://yaml.org/) file.
-The contents of a directory are sequences, files are final strings (`- filename`), and directories are mappings (`- dirname:`).
+Each of the entries is treated as part of a sequence and starts with a `-`.
+The files are final strings and the file name comes after the dash (`- filename`).
+The directories are mappings and the directory name is followed by a colon (`- dirname:`).
 A listing would look like the following.

 :::::{grid} 2
 ::::{grid-item-card} YAML File